-Every Spring Semester, the English Graduate Organization plans an interdisciplinary conference where graduate students from UMass and regionals program present their scholarly work to the University community.
+Every Spring Semester, the English Graduate Organization plans an interdisciplinary conference where graduate students from UMass and regional programs present their scholarly work to the University community.
 Sessions are chaired either by faculty or by the students themselves.
 This conference is an excellent opportunity for young scholars to present their work at an early stage in their careers to a supportive and interested audience.

 This year-long, faculty-led, voluntary writing group has been enormously successful in helping students through the sometimes difficult transition into a full-time writing project.
 This workshop usually consists of ten or fewer students, and topics about the dissertation process itself are the focus of early discussions.
 Students also present their work-in-progress to the group throughout the year, receiving helpful feedback from their peers.
 Most students leave the dissertation workshop with a completed prospectus and first chapter.

 The English Department has, we believe, one of the most thorough job planning and placement frameworks across the country.
-Every student entering the academic job market has the following resources at his or her disposal:
+All students entering the academic job market have the following resources at their disposal:

-- The Associate Director of Graduate Studies offers an initial workshop on preparing your written materials for the job search.
-S/he also meets with each and every student individually to go over drafts of letters and CVs.
+- Job materials: The Associate Director of Graduate Studies offers an initial workshop on preparing your written materials for the job search.
+They also meet with each and every student individually to go over drafts of letters and CVs.

-- The Associate Director offers a second workshop during the fall in which strategies for interviewing at the MLA are discussed.
+- Interview workshop: The Associate Director offers a second workshop during the fall in which strategies for interviewing at the MLA are discussed.

 - Mock interviews: Every student who is invited to interview for any position is offered a practice interview by the department.
 The interview lasts approximately 35-40 minutes, and is then analyzed and discussed with the student by the faculty-member participants and the Director or Associate Director of Graduate Studies.